 State Public Service

-- Sen. Costa was first elected by his Senate colleagues in November 2010 and reelected in 2012 and 2014 to serve as Democratic Floor Leader, making him the highest-ranking member within the Senate Democratic caucus.
-During the 2009-10 session, Costa served as the Democratic Chairman of the Senate Appropriations Committee, an influential position to which he was elected by his fellow Democratic senators in November 2008.
-He also served as Senate Democratic Caucus Chairman from 2005-08 and is past Democratic chair of the Senate Judiciary Committee.
+- Sen. Costa was elected by his Senate colleagues in 2010 and reelected in 2012 and 2014 as Democratic leader – the highest-ranking member within the Senate Democratic caucus.
+During the 2009-10 session, Costa served as the Democratic chair of the Senate Appropriations Committee, and previously served as Caucus Chair in 2005-08 and Democratic chair of the Judiciary Committee.

-- In addition to his work in the Pennsylvania Senate, Sen. Costa is a former adjunct professor at the Community College of Allegheny County and a member of the Pennsylvania and Allegheny County Bar Association.
-In 2001, he was appointed to the Board of Trustees of the University of Pittsburgh.
+- Sen. Costa is a former adjunct professor at the Community College of Allegheny County and a member of the Pennsylvania and Allegheny County Bar Associations.
+He was appointed to the board of trustees of the University of Pittsburgh and currently serves as treasurer of the Community College of Allegheny County board of trustees.
+Sen Costa is a board member of the Catholic Charities Free Health Care Center, Pittsburgh Ballet Theatre, Senator John Heinz History Center, 3 Rivers Wet Weather, Pittsburgh Regional Health Initiative, CLO, Forest Hills Community Development Corporation, and is a lifetime trustee of the Carnegie Library of Pittsburgh.
+He also is the co-chair of the Arts and Culture Caucus in the General Assembly.
 Sen. Costa earned his law degree from the Duquesne University School of Law and a bachelor’s degree from Indiana University of Pennsylvania.

 43rd District: Pittsburgh Wards 4, 7, 8, 13, 14, 15, 16, 17, 29, 31; Penn Hills, Wilkins Townships; Braddock Hills, Chalfant, Churchill, Edgewood, Forest Hills, Homestead, Mt.
 Oliver, Munhall, Oakmont, Rankin, Swissvale, Verona, West Homestead, Whitaker and Wilkinsburg Boroughs.